Disclosure: This post contains affiliate links.

 Bravery is NOT my game.

 This tour will take you a solid 3-4 hours, and the additional hanging bridge tour takes the same amount of time.
-I think you could very easily do a day and a half in Monteverde by doing the Cloud Forest on the day you arrive then spending the following day doing extreme sports.
-I recommend your next stop to be Manuel Antonio, but that’s coming in another post!
+If you’re short on time, you can easily do a day and a half in Monteverde by doing the Cloud Forest on the day you arrive then spending the following day doing extreme sports.
+If you’re staying for awhile, check out some of the other activities below!

 - Soda La Salvadita: This soda (meaning a local Costa Rican restaurant) is around a 15-minute walk from town, but the food is absolutely delicious!
 It mostly has typical Costa Rican dishes, but the food is good and prices are inexpensive.
 I had the casado here, which includes your choice of protein plus veggies, rice, beans, and yucca.
 Yum!

 - Tico y Rico: Tico y Rico is clearly the tourist hot spot in town – with prices to match.
 While it’s technically Costa Rican, it also has a huge variety of international cuisine.
 I was a little tired of casados and ordered a burger here #sorrynotsorry, but my sister’s quesadilla was also delicious.
 It’s not a “must-eat” place but it’s worth stopping by if you’re looking for a little variety.

 - Taco Taco: Taco Taco has delicious, inexpensive Tex-Mex food with a fun ambiance to boot.
 Plus, the prices are reasonable.
 Definitely a win in my book.

 Note: We also had some subpar Chinese food and pizza (from the same restaurant on separate days, so that should tell you something), but neither meal was good enough to recommend.
 The town is pretty small, so your foodie options are somewhat limited.